wbrowar/admin-bar-component/README.md

 </admin-bar>
 ```

-Using the `text-content` attribute will add plain text that is styled to look like the text in Admin Bar’s greeting.
+Using the `text-content` attribute will add plain text styled to look like the text in Admin Bar’s greeting.
 If you would like to style the text differently or if you would like to add your own HTML elements into the `<admin-bar-text>` element, you can use the default slot to add elements:

 ```html
 <admin-bar>